Doruo/Doruo/README.md

 - 👋 Hi, I’m @Doruo
 - 👀 I’m interested in gaming and music.
-- 🌱 I’m currently learning everything.
+- 🌱 I’m currently learning computer science at University of Montpellier.
-- 📫 How to reach me, good luck.
+- 📫 You can reach me by my mail: marc.antonio.haye.pro@gmail.com.

 <!---
 Doruo/Doruo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.